1cook/ti89_authenticator/README.md

 Authenticator app (RFC 6238) for the Ti-89 and Ti-92 series of calculators.
 This app is compatible with google authenticator.

-## Compile
+## Install
 Running `make` within the main directory produces file file bin/totp.89z.
 This single file will run on The Ti-89*, Ti-92 Plus*, Ti-89 Titanium, and Voyage 200.
-We will include a pre-compiled binary for those who do not want to install the compiler and compile.
+I will include a pre-compiled binary file in the [releases](https://github.com/1cook/ti89_authenticator/releases)

 (*) It should theoretically work on these calcualtors, but I have not tested it on them because I do not own these models.